directus/directus/docs/app/file-library.md

   <source src="https://cdn.directus.io/docs/v9/app-guide/file-library/move-a-folder-20220215A.mp4" type="video/mp4">
 </video>

-1. From the **File Library**, right-click on the folder you wish to move and select "Move to Folder"
+1. From the **File Library**, right-click on the folder you wish to move and select **"Move to Folder"**.
+A popup will appear.
-2. Select a folder that will be the new parent folder
+2. Select a Folder to serve as the new Parent Folder.
-3. Click "Save"
+3. Click **"Save"**.

 ## Delete a Folder